MasterJedi2014/MPMB-WotC-Subclasses-for-UA-Classes/README.md

 **Script Patch Notes:**
 - **2024-03-20:**
-  - Added support for the *UA22CS* spells.
+  - Added support for the *UA22CS* spells
+- **2024-03-22:**
+  - Updated the *FToD* Drakewarden with the fixes made to it in v13.1.13 of the sheet

 **Known Bugs:**
 - No known bugs at this time.
 Will update when any are found.